yunhaoyang234/Patch-Subspace-Learning-Autoencoder/README.md

 GPU is required

 ## Datasets:
 - `CelebA` - 4GB.
 CelebA-HQ 256x256 dataset.
-Downloaded from [here](https://openaipublic.azureedge.net/glow-demo/data/celeba-tfr.tar)
+Downloaded from [here](https://openaipublic.azureedge.net/glow-demo/data/celeba-tfr.tar).
+The synthesized noise is added by calling gen_noise() and gen_global_noise() functions in [utils.py](https://github.com/yunhaoyang234/Patch-Subspace-Learning-Autoencoder/blob/master/utils.py)
 - `SIDD-Medium Dataset` - 12GB.
 Smartphone Image Denoising Dataset consists of 320 image pairs (noisy and ground-truth).
 Download from [here](https://www.eecs.yorku.ca/~kamel/sidd/dataset.php)

 Please put the decompressed datasets in the same directory with the code during experiments, otherwise please set **cwd** in utils.py to the file directory where the datasets locate at.